 Returning to education is more than just learning.
 It can give you renewed confidence and faith in your own abilities.
 Derby College put me on the right road.

-Former Access learner, who went on to gain first class honours in Criminology at the University of Derby
+Former Access Student, who went on to gain first class honours in Criminology at the University of Derby

 Full Time Courses Part Time Courses

 Access and Pre-Access courses provide you with a stepping stone to a higher level of study.
 They are ideal if you are considering a career change, want to return to study or feel you need a more gradual introduction to undergraduate education.

 Access courses tend to offer family friendly study hours, typically 9.45am – 2.30pm throughout school term times.
 They can generally be studied full time (four days a week) or part time (two days a week).

 The courses are available to anyone over the age of 19, irrespective of previous qualifications.
 All Access courses feature Maths, English, IT and Study Skills to ensure you have a good standard of general education to progress to the next stage of your learning.

 A feeling of being helpless while her mother lay in a hospital bed was the impetus that Sonia Meakin needed to return to College and start on her nursing training.

 Sonia completed an Access to Nursing and Midwifery course at the College and has since progressed to Birmingham City University for a further three years, training to become a midwife.